denis-berthier/Sudoku-classif/README.md

 The detailed BxB results given here for the full list of puzzles were used in Table 2.2 of [HCCS], an extension of Table 11.2 of [PBCS].

 ### 3.2.
 The ph2010-3103972-TE2 folder
+It's about a collection of 3,103,972 minimal puzzles in T&E(2) (except one in T&E(1) that shouldn't be in the collection).
 In addition to the usual files, it contains:
-* B2B,..., B7B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global RESULTS.clp file of the ph2010-3103972-TE2 folder.
+* B2B,..., B7B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global "RESULTS.clp" file of the ph2010-3103972-TE2 folder.

+Because they are too large for the GitHub limit (25 MB):
+* the "puzzles.txt" file has been split into 20 files (of constant SER) in the PUZZLES sub-directory, in which an "assemble.txt" file makes a script for assembing them, to be run from the PUZZLES sub-directory; (alternatively, it can be loaded from [ph2010];
+* the "puzzles-expands.txt" file must be recomputed, with the SHC, if needed;
+* the "mdel.txt" file has been split into two parts, "mdel-a.txt" and "mdel-b.txt", to be assembled in this order.

 <br><br><br>